-There are three primary dimensions used to describe inboard boat propellers, which can be used to derive the performance of the prop for a specific application.
+There are three primary dimensions used to describe inboard boat propellers, which are used to determine the performance of the prop for a specific application.
+Those three measurements are diameter, pitch, and cup.

 YY is the pitch of the prop measured in inches.
 Pitch is the total theoretical distance in inches the prop would travel through the water when completing one full revolution if no slippage occurred.